49ers' Jimmy Garoppolo awkwardly flirts with Erin Andrews post-game: 'It feels great, baby'

 CLICK HERE TO GET THE FOX NEWS APP

-Andrews married to two-time Stanley cup champion Jarret Stoll in 2017.
+Andrews married two-time Stanley cup champion Jarret Stoll in 2017.